AuDigitalHealth/ci-medicare-records/pages/_includes/profiles.md

 # {{ page.title }}
 The [profiles](http://hl7.org/fhir/STU3/profiling.html) listed below are defined as part of this implementation guide.
-HL7 Australia base profiles referenced by this implementation guide can be found in the [Australian Base Profiles Implementation Guide](http://www.hl7.org.au/fhir/2018Sep/).
+HL7 Australia base profiles referenced by this implementation guide can be found in [Australian Base Implementation Guide [HL7AUF3B2]](index.html#HL7FHIR3).

+###  Australian Immunisation Register
-##  Profiles that define the representation of vaccination information from the Australian Immunisation Register:
+Profiles that define the representation of vaccination information from the Australian Immunisation Register:
 <table class="list" width="100%" cellspacing="6" border="1" valign="middle">
     <tbody>
         <col width="20%" />